moemoe89/go-kubernetes-t3/pod/README.md

 # KUBERNETES-PODS #

-This Pod project for practice Kubernetes
+This Pod project for practice Kubernetes.
+The go-hostname image container is a simple app that running on port 5000

+All of configuration will be following port 5000 for the application

 ## Setup